getodk/docs/src/docs-style-guide.rst

   - First we do this.
   - And then we do this.
-  - And the we do this.
+  - And then we do this.

 .. rubric:: Right